syncfusion-content/wpf-docs/wpf/Classic/Schedule/appointments.md

 ---
 layout: post
-title: Working with Appointments in WPF Scheduler | Syncfusion
+title: Appointments in WPF Wizard Control control | Syncfusion
-description: This section explains about the populating the appointments and appointments custiomization in WPF Scheduler.
+description: Learn here all about Appointments support in Syncfusion WPF Schedule (Classic) control and more.
 platform: wpf
 control: SfSchedule
 documentation: ug
 ---

-# Appointments in WPF Scheduler
+# Appointments in WPF Schedule (Classic)

 Scheduler control displays appointments based on details such as `StartTime`, `EndTime`, `Subject` and etc in `ScheduleAppointment` class.
 Also, it support to bind any collection and allows to render appointments based on data object in collection using mapping concept which explained under data binding section.